samcurteis/ga-project-4-frontend/README.md

 Throughout this project, because of the amount of data stored in the database, I had to think of various ways of handling the data in the back end to make sure that requests were as efficient as possible, so that rather than calling the entire dataset for poems on the front end and then handling it client-side, the front end could receive only exactly what it needed when it made a call.

-I found various ways of doing this, such as ordering the data by favourites and then calling only the first six items for most popular poems, authors and posts.
+I found various ways of doing this, such as ordering the data by favourites and then calling only the first six items for the most popular poems, authors and posts.

 ```
 def get(self, _request):